 There are certain requirements that rental management services must comply with.
 They vary from state to state so check with the National Property Mangement Association to find out what the rules are where you live.

-The management must be licensed real estate agents no matter where you live because they’re acting on your behalf to lease and manage your property.
+No matter where you live, the management company must be licensed real estate agents because they’re acting on your behalf to lease and manage your rental property.

 List Your Expectations and Ask Questions

 To make it easier for yourself and for the rental property management companies you interview, make a list of expectations you have for the company you hire.

 That way, there are no unexpected surprises in the future because you’ve already outlined what the expected duties are.
 But don’t stop there.

 It’s possible some companies may not answer honestly so you’ll need to ask a few questions to make sure they know how to handle issues that typically come up.